fsforza/kubernetes-demo/docs/03-deploy-microservice.md

 ## Kubernetes Healthchecks

-You can use check the microservice health status with Kubernetes [Liveness and Readiness Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/).
+You can use the health endpoint to automatically check the microservice status with Kubernetes [Liveness and Readiness Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/).
-You need to decomment lines 32-47 from **deployment.yaml**:
+To do this, you have to remove comments from lines 32-47 from **deployment.yaml**:

 ```yaml
 readinessProbe: